-Penny is one of the “Ask the Experts” in the magazine Happiful and contributes tips on anxiety related problems.
+I have been one of the “Ask the Experts” in the magazine Happiful and contributes tips on anxiety related problems.

-She occasionally make appearances on BBC Radio Oxford on shows such as Malcolm Boyden’s Valentine’s show where I talked about phobias – and fear of commitment.
+I occasionally make appearances on BBC Radio Oxford on shows such as Malcolm Boyden’s Valentine’s show where I talked about phobias – and fear of commitment.

 On Kat Orman’s lunchtime show we talk about current news stories such as hugging and the importance of Oxytocin.
 I have also been on BBC Radio Somerset talking about motivation, and National BBC radio talking about phobias.

-Penelope Ling has also appeared on Oxford TalkTV Channel 8 talking about uses of hypnotherapy.
+I have also appeared on Oxford TalkTV Channel 8 talking about uses of hypnotherapy.
 The difference between a hypnotherapist and a stage hypnotist.

 Codes of conduct & ethics

-She is or have been a member of the following professional bodies:
+I am or have been a member of the following professional bodies: